 Step 1: Powering up the machine remotely

-In order to power up, a machine needs both power and a signal to start.
+In order to power up, a machine often needs both power and a signal to start.
 The latter is usually provided by a power button, but additional ways exist (non-exhaustive):

 - Wake on LAN: An Ethernet frame sent to the network adapter triggers the boot;